GabrieleFerrario/MercariPriceSuggestionChallenge/Readme.md

 # Mercari price suggestion challenge

-This is a project for the course Advanced Machine Learning from Università di Milano Bicocca.
+This is a project for the course Advanced Machine Learning from Università Milano Bicocca.

 It consists of the kaggle challenge https://www.kaggle.com/c/mercari-price-suggestion-challenge.